 GoCheck Kids can be used throughout childhood.
-Annual photoscreening is recommended by the AAP for children starting at age 1, and digital visual acuity is recommended for use in children aged 4 and over1.
+Annual photoscreening is recommended by the AAP beginning between ages 1-3, and digital visual acuity is recommended for use in children aged 4 and over1.

 Our suite provides username and password protected reporting on both the phone and the Web portal.
 All reports can be viewed on the phone, and reports can be viewed, printed, and exported using the Web portal.
 Screening reports are automatically saved so you can compare outcomes over time.